maggieqin0506/Movie-Recommendation-System/README.md

 The script supports several command-line arguments:

 - `--interactive` or `-i`: Run in interactive mode for new users
-- `--evaluate` or `-e`: Evaluate the model using train/test split and display metrics
+- `--evaluate` or `-e`: Evaluate the model using train/test split and display metrics.
+If no method specified, evaluates all three methods (user, item, content).
-- `--method` or `-m`: Choose collaborative filtering method (`user` or `item`).
-In standard mode, omit to show both methods.
-In interactive mode, defaults to `user` if not specified.
+- `--method` or `-m`: Choose recommendation method (`user`, `item`, or `content`).
+In standard mode, omit to show both user-based and item-based CF. In interactive mode, defaults to `user` if not specified.
+In evaluation mode, omit to evaluate all methods.
 - `--user-id ID`: User ID to get recommendations for in standard mode (default: 1)
 - `--test-size FLOAT`: Proportion of data to use for testing in evaluation mode (default: 0.2)
 - `--threshold FLOAT`: Rating threshold to consider a movie as "relevant" in evaluation (default: 4.0)
+- `--clear-cache`: Clear all cached model files and exit
+- `--plot`: Generate precision and recall vs k plots for all methods (k=1 to 10)
+- `--save-plot PATH`: Path to save the precision/recall plot (e.g., "precision_recall.png")
 - `--help` or `-h`: Show help message

 ### Examples